14 tips for visiting Pompeii (plus how to climb Vesuvius)

 The roads are dusty and uneven underfoot and some of the stones are slippy so you’ll want something comfortable with decent grip.
 Pompeii is definitely not the place for heels.
 If you wear sandals, expect your feet to be absolutely filthy when you leave!

-You'll do a lot of walking on roads like this at Pompeii.
+You'll do a lot of walking on roads like this.
 Wear good shoes!

-You’ll do a lot of walking on roads like this at Pompeii.
+You’ll do a lot of walking on roads like this.
 Wear good shoes!

 10. Do protect yourself from the sun